Unit rationale, description and aim

 Learning Outcome 01

-Describe how a holistic person-centered approach to practice is integrated in a coordinated care model that protects the individual’s rights, respects diversity and promotes recovery
+Analyse how a holistic person-centered approach to practice is integrated in a coordinated recovery model that promotes the individual’s rights, respects diversity and promotes recovery.

 Relevant Graduate Capabilities: GC1, GC2, GC5, GC6, GC7, GC8, GC9, GC11